 Purchasing Power Parity PPP is a theory which suggests that exchange rates are in equilibrium when they have the same purchasing power in different countries.

-Of course, exchange rates often diverge from purchasing power parity for long periods of time.
+Exchange rates often diverge from purchasing power parity for long periods of time.
 This reflects other factors such as the risk and stability of investing in a certain country.
-It also depends on interest rates which attract hot money flows.

 According to purchasing power parity which countries are overvalued?

 The Euro and Yen look overvalued on purchasing power.